bikash-sys/space_mouse/README.md

   - Use an I2C scanner to confirm addresses on the bus
 - USB/HID not recognized:
   - Ensure the Pico is in normal USB device mode and your USB cable supports data (not charge-only)
-  - PlatformIO sets a test USB PID (0x1209/0x0001).
-Do not distribute firmware with the test PID; change to a vendor-approved PID when shipping.
 - No serial output:
   - Check Baud (115200) and correct serial port
   - Ensure the board is running and not stuck (use LED/debug prints)